dual-lab/tsst/docs/specs/module.md

     > To call the default module resolution we can use `ts.resolveModuleName`.

 ## AOT (Ahead of Time)
+The aot api use typescript low level function to generate the transpiled javascript files:

+1. create the _program_ instance with `ts.createProgram([sources], compilerOptions, host)`
+2. emit the transpilation with `program.emit()`
+3. concat all the diagnostics
+    - _pre-emitted diagnostics_ + _emittedResult diagnostics_
+    - output the diagnostics in a formatted message.
+4. check the `emitSkipped` flag, if true return 1 else 0

 ## JIT (Just in Time)
+The jit api transpiler the source when the node process require it:

+1. transpiler the source with `ts.transpileModule`
+2. check for errors diagnostic, interrupt if there are
+3. compile the transpile code with node js low level api

 ## Transpiler Flow